Hot row performance optimization

 end

-3. Connect to the cluster.
+3. Connect to the cluster by using the command line.

 sysbench --hotspot_rows=1 --histogram=on --mysql-user=<user> --inventory_hotspot=on --mysql-host=<host> --threads=1 --report-interval=1 --mysql-password=<password> --tables=1 --table-size=1 --oltp_skip_trx=true --db-driver=mysql --percentile=95 --time=300 --mysql-port=<port> --events=0 --mysql-db=<database> oltp_inventory prepare

-sysbench --db-driver=mysql --mysql-host=<host> --mysql-port=<port> --mysql-user=<user> --mysql-password=<password> --mysql-db=<database> --range-selects=0 --table_size=25000 --tables=250 --events=0 --time=600 --rand-type=uniform --threads=<threads> oltp_read_only run
+sysbench --db-driver=mysql --mysql-host=<host> --mysql-port=<port> --mysql-user=<user> --mysql-password=<password> --mysql-db=<database> --range-selects=0 --table_size=25000 --tables=250 --events=0 --time=600 --rand-type=uniform --threads=<threads> oltp_inventory run

 Input parameters